 Armenian wineries and wines

 Of course what makes all of these bits stick together even more are the individual wineries.
 There are only about 55 wineries for the entire country so Armenia is still very much in a growth phase in terms of its overall wine production.
-That said, they’ve come a lot way in a very short time and it’s interesting to take in an overview of a few of the wineries that I visited during this tour from by Vine & Wine Foundation of Armenia.
+That said, they’ve come a lot way in a very short time and it’s interesting to take in an overview of a few of the wineries that I visited.

 To talk about Armenian wines means to talk about Armenian Wines as this company, founded in 2008 produces something like 67% of all the wine in Armenia which breaks down to about four million still and one million sparkling wines.
 And then there’s the Brandy they started in 2010.
 It is most definitely a very, very large production winery with state-of-the-art production equipment that’s all spotless.